 You have several choices when it comes to choosing the potting material.
 For the best drainage capacity of the pot, you can use terra-cotta or ceramic pots.

-Either of them will maintain moisture in the soil while draining out any excess water.
+Both will maintain moisture in the soil while draining out any excess water.

 Ensure that the pot you are using has drainage holes either on the side or the bottom since drainage is important to grow succulents like these.